|Copyright © 2005– by CCLA. |

 • Winning a Chess Game

 • Suggestions for Further Study

 It should be obvious that someone cannot play chess (or any other game) without understanding the rules, yet beginners frequently attempt to play without having studied all the Official Rules of Chess.
-Well-meaning but unskilled players often omit important details or pass along misinformation which beginners accept unquestioningly, contributing to their difficulties later on.
+Well-meaning but unskilled players (and most how to webmasters) omit important details or pass along misinformation which beginners accept unquestioningly, contributing to their difficulties later on.
 The following topics are designed to help new players transition from reading to understanding chess rules and fundamentals.

 Board and Chessmen